Greenwich Risk of Injury to a Minor Lawyer

 What is Risk of Injury to a Minor in Connecticut?

-There are a few different situations when a risk of injury to a minor arrest may occur.
+As a skilled Greenwich attorney can attest, there are a few different situations when a risk of injury to a minor arrest may occur.

 First, under CGS §53-21, it is unlawful to place a minor (a child under 16 years old) in a position where they are at risk of life endangerment, or at risk for injury to physical health or moral impairment.